What Are The Best Tom Brady Rookie Cards?

 There’s 44 different official base Tom Brady rookie cards, not including parallels and inserts, with only 1 autographed option.

-What Is Tom Brady’s Most Valuable Rookie Card?
+What Is The Most Expensive Tom Brady Rookie Card?

-The 2000 Playoff Contenders #144 card is Tom Brady’s most valuable rookie card, probably because it’s the only autographed rookie card option of his – It’s a hugely popular and iconic football card.
+The 2000 Playoff Contenders #144 card is Tom Brady’s most valuable and expensive rookie card to buy, partly because it’s the only autographed rookie card option of his.

 Jason Clarke